nathalie000/Nathalie-Chang-Projects/README.md

 Reached similar error rate and was able to inference at a faster speed.
 ## Image classifaction Light Weight Model
 We trained a light wieght image classifacation model (ShuffleNetV2-x0.5) using data distillation and pruning.
 The model was trained and tested on the datset Modified BIRDS 525 SPECIES.
 We reached 0.969 F1-score, which was only 0.024 points less than a model (RegNetX-1.6GF
 ) that has 109 times larger number of parameters than our model.
+Training detail and result analysis are in the report.
 ## Smart Watch using LVGL
 A smart watch interface implemented using the computer graphic library LVGL.
 ## Claw Machine (Verilog)